-Other versions: Also made in a big version.
+Other versions: This 1950s brass and aluminium bedside table lamp also exists in a big version.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest Neheim lamp factory.